 - Boost control use initial value table If this is set to On, the boost control will start with an initial duty cycle table whenever it moves into a new load cell as a feed-forward mechanism.
 If it is set to off, the boost control will adjust from the previous duty cycle it was running at, and operate purely from the feedback loop. - Boost Control Lower Limit Delta This regulates how close the boost must be to your target to engage closed loop control.
-When the boost is more than this amount below your target, the controller holds the valve wide open to maximize spool up speed. - Tuning Mode In Simple mode, the PID parameters are all set to 100% and you only tune with the slider.
-In Advanced mode, you can adjust the PID parameters. - Closed Loop Sensitivity Use this setting to tune how agressively the boost controller tries to reach the target boost.
+When the boost is more than this amount below your target, the controller holds the valve wide open to maximize spool up speed. - · Tuning Mode: - Setup Mode PID correction is turned off to allow adjusting the bias tables.
+Set the bias tables so you reach your boost target levels. - Basic Mode The PID parameters are all set to 100%, and you only tune with the slider. - Advanced Mode All PID parameters are adjustable. - Closed Loop Sensitivity Use this setting to tune how agressively the boost controller tries to reach the target boost.
 Adjust the slider up until the boost oscillates around the target, then back down until it stops. - Proportional Gain Proportional gain affects the strength with which changes in input immediately affect changes in output. - Integral Gain The Integral Gain setting affects the response to continued difference between the target boost and the actual boost. - Derivative Gain The Derivative Gain setting helps to slow down the response of the Proportional and Integral gain settings as the target is reached.
 This should be used sparingly as it can also completely dampen the other two Gains.